A Self-Supervised Framework for Space Object Behaviour Characterisation: Methods

 \subsection{Synthetic Data Generation}

 To explore the latent space and synthetic data generation capabilities of our model, we implemented a neighbourhood sampling approach.
-For synthetic data generation, our objective is to sample the latent space in a way that produces meaningful variations of a reference curve while preserving its class identity.
+For synthetic data generation, our objective is to sample the latent space in a way that produces meaningful variations of a reference curve whilst preserving its class identity.

 Here we use the fine-tuned motion prediction classifier to generate a set of high confidence 'query' curves.
-The algorithm first identifies some reference curves above a given confidence threshold (0.9) for a requested motion class e.g., tumbling.
+The algorithm first identifies some reference curves above a given confidence threshold (0.95) for a requested motion class e.g., tumbling.
 Then, it uses these to index the learned latent space of the model, and samples around that latent space by adding Gaussian noise to the highest activating neurons.
-These perturbed latent vectors are processed through the decoder to reconstruct synthetic light curves that represent variations within the same motion class.
-To enhance visual quality and reduce high-frequency artifacts, we applied Gaussian smoothing ($\sigma = 2.0$) to the reconstructed signals.
+For visual clarity in Figure~\ref{fig:ati:syndata}, Gaussian smoothing ($\sigma = 2.0$) is applied to the displayed synthetic curves to aid inspection of global morphological features.

+To quantitatively validate generated synthetic light curves, we fitted a Gaussian Process (GP) to the real light curve distribution for each motion class and evaluated whether synthetic curves fell within the learned distributional bounds.

+For each class, the held-out test split was partitioned into three disjoint subsets using true class labels: anchor curves (used to seed synthetic generation), GP-fit curves (used to fit the GP), and real baseline curves (scored against the fitted GP as a reference for natural sampling variation).
+This ensures that neither the generation process nor the classifier confidence screening influences the anchors against which synthetic curves are evaluated.

+A GP was fitted to the GP-fit curves using an RBF kernel with additive white noise: $k(t,t') = \text{RBF}(l{=}0.2) + \text{WhiteKernel}(\sigma^2{=}0.01)$, with kernel hyperparameters refined via three restarts of marginal likelihood optimisation and outputs normalised prior to fitting.
+This provides a non-parametric estimate of the mean and standard deviation of the real light curve distribution at each of the 128 resampled time steps.

+Each synthetic curve was scored by computing the fraction of time steps for which the absolute deviation from the GP posterior mean fell within two standard deviations:

+where $\mu_i$ and $\sigma_i$ are the GP posterior mean and standard deviation at time step $i$, and $\hat{y}_i$ is the synthetic curve value.
+Real baseline curves were scored against the same fitted GP using the same metric, providing a reference score for genuinely real curves under the GP model.
+The class-level score is the mean of $s$ across all synthetic curves for that class.
+A high score indicates synthetic curves are statistically consistent with real observations under the GP model.

+The GP validation (Section~\ref{sec:synthetic_data_generation}, Figure~\ref{fig:gp_validation}) is performed on unsmoothed outputs, confirming that quantitative synthetic curve quality is maintained without smoothing.